 Tuesdays • 11:00 am (1:00 pm last Tuesday of the month)

 Increase your Yiddish vocabulary, learn about Yiddish culture, and make sure the mamaloshen lives!
 Yiddish speakers of all levels are welcome; fluency not required.
 Peer led.
 Group meets at 11:00 am, except the last Tuesday when they meet at 1:00 pm).
 If you are interested in joining, please contact Jane Skinner (email@example.com) to get the Zoom link.

 Women Talk Group (Conducted in Hebrew)

 Relli Siegel leads a group where women support women through the everyday challenges we all face.
 Here, you are met with love, compassion and understanding.
-Registration required; join via Zoom at start time.
+(Please note, this group is currently full.
+Thank you for your interest.)